 A primary placement on the Young Adult Service offers psychology fellows a unique opportunity to learn about developmentally oriented psychiatric assessment and treatment of young adult clients with moderate to severe psychopathology making the transition from child to adult systems of care.
 When combined with a secondary experience on the Child and Adolescent Service of the Connecticut Mental Health Center, the placement affords fellows a developmentally oriented experience providing psychiatric services to children, adolescents, and young adults in an ambulatory setting.
 Because the Young Adult Service is located in the same building as the Child and Adolescent Service, applicants accepted for this placement become part of a psychology training group that typically includes three full-time faculty members, several postdoctoral fellows, and six to seven psychology trainees interested in developmental approaches to the assessment and treatment of psychopathology in clients 3 to 25 years of age.

-While working as a member of an interprofessional treatment team, psychology fellows function as a primary clinician with responsibility to coordinate the care of four young adult clients, and they assist in the care of three to four additional clients.
+While working as a member of an interprofessional treatment team, psychology fellows function as a primary clinician with responsibility to coordinate the care of four young adult clients, and they assist in the care of three to four additional clients through involvement in psychometric assessment, focused risk assessment, and behavioral consultation.
 Every effort is made to diversify clinical assignments in terms of age, gender, ethnic heritage, and presenting problem, and to address special interests of the fellow and gaps in prior training.
 Supervised experience in the delivery of clinical services to individual clients is used as the primary mechanism to expose fellows to clinical work with young adult clients in a local system of care.
 With support and supervision, fellows are responsible to conceptualize and coordinate a program of ambulatory assessment and treatment for their assigned clients.

 Within a comprehensive treatment plan, psychology fellows at this site may utilize motivational, cognitive-behavioral, interpersonal, supportive-expressive, problem-solving, or psychodynamic approaches to psychotherapy with specific clients.
 The placement also allows for involvement in the delivery of parent intervention, group therapy, family intervention, and specialized trauma intervention.
 A primary focus on the experience as a primary clinician is complemented by experiences providing psychological testing, risk assessment, behavioral assessment, and positive behavioral intervention to several other clients.
 Psychology fellows also have an opportunity to collaborate with an attending psychiatrist, vocational counselors, special education staff, an occupational therapist, and child welfare workers.
 There are also opportunities to be exposed to (a) risk management in an ambulatory setting, (b) ethical-legal decision making, and (c) administrative and clinical roles commonly assumed by professional psychologists in a setting of this nature.

 The following evidence-based practices (EBPs) are used in this placement setting.
 Fellows generally have exposure to most of these EBPs, but they do not necessarily receive training or supervised experience in all of them.
-The EBPs include: (a) specialized trauma treatments, (b) cognitive-behavioral therapies for depression, anxiety, and anger management, (c) motivational interviewing, (d) interpersonal psychotherapy, (e) mentalizing-based treatment, (f) applied behavioral analysis, (g) expressive-supportive psychotherapy, and (h) transference-focused psychotherapy.
+The EBPs include: (a) specialized trauma treatments, (b) cognitive-behavioral therapies for depression, anxiety, anger management, and psychosis, (c) motivational interviewing, (d) interpersonal psychotherapy, (e) mentalizing-based treatment, (f) applied behavioral analysis, (g) expressive-supportive psychotherapy, and (h) transference-focused psychotherapy.
+There are usually structured opportunities to learn about evidence-based treatments for exposure to complex trauma.

 The psychological assessment experience for Young Adult Service fellows involves conducting comprehensive admission assessments.
 In addition to a clinical interview and record review, the psychology fellow typically will use standardized instruments to assess level of symptomatology and changes in symptoms over time.

-Fellows also conduct at least two comprehensive psychological assessments over the course of the training year.
+Fellows also conduct three or four comprehensive psychological assessments over the course of the training year.
 There are three types of comprehensive assessments: (a) general assessments that include measures of cognitive abilities, achievement, executive functioning, vocational functioning, and personality; (b) behavioral assessments designed to better understand a specific pattern of behavior; and (c) specialized assessments that focus on substance abuse, self-harm, aggression toward others, sexual behavior, and other high-risk behaviors.

 The clinical and support staff for the Young Adult Service is a diverse group of faculty, staff, and trainees who vary greatly in terms of personal and professional backgrounds.
 As a publicly funded program, the Young Adult Service is committed to reducing health disparities associated with social and economic disadvantage by examining the emotional-behavioral difficulties of the young adults in a cultural context and delivering culturally and linguistically sensitive clinical services.
 The program defines culture as that gestalt of geographic, gendered, racial, ethnic, linguistic, religious, economic, and other sociodemographic influences that shape the psychosocial identity, belief system, and behavior of both clients and professionals.
 Many of the young adults admitted to the program are of African American, Latino, or mixed racial-ethnic heritage.
 Gay, lesbian, bisexual, transgender, and questioning youth are over-represented in the client population.
 All the young adults are negotiating socioeconomic stress associated with urban poverty.

 Psychology fellows have an opportunity to choose a scholarly project of interest to them that aligns with the clinical and research interests of one of the three primary faculty.
-Although there are opportunities for other types of scholarly work, preparation of literature reviews, position papers, and case studies has been the most common scholarly projects.
+Although there are opportunities for other types of scholarly work, preparation of literature reviews, position papers, and case studies has been the most common scholarly projects have focused on the preparation of literature reviews, position papers, and case studies.

 Thomas McMahon, Ph.D., Primary Advisor